-- psychotherapy – the doctor or psychologist talks to the person about their symptoms.
-They also discuss alternative ways to cope with symptoms
+- psychotherapy – a mental health professional talks with the person about their symptoms, and they discuss ways to cope with them

-- psychosocial rehabilitation – to help people learn social skills
+- psychosocial rehabilitation – helping people with BPD learn social skills

-- medication – this may help reduce associated symptoms such as anxiety or depression.
+- medication – this may help reduce associated symptoms such as depression.

 Treatment of associated conditions

 - mood disorders (for example, bipolar disorder and depression)